fordsaur/curly-octo-memory/README.md

-In This project i have made a cv which represents the Biodata about the Past and Curriculam Activity.
+In This project I have made my resume(Portfolio) that represents my skills, past education,hobbies,achievements.